Junsik-Gehring-lab/boston-plant-newsletter/docs/index.md

-# Regional Science Newsletter
+# Boston Area Plant Science Newsletter

-Welcome to the **Regional Science Newsletter** — a bi-weekly, community-driven digest sharing:
+Share any plant-related information with your friends:

+- **Seminars & scientific events**
+- **Grants & fellowships**
 - **Job opportunities**
-- **Grants & fellowships**
-- **Seminars & scientific events**
+- **Any plant information**

-All content is curated for scientists in our regional research community.
+All content is curated for plant people in our regional research community.

 ---